HamzyP/8ball/README.md

 - Add additional UI animations and transition effects.
 - Explore adding more customizable answers.
 - Introduce a light theme alongside the current dark theme, allowing users to toggle between light and dark modes for improved accessibility and customization.
+- Add a mobile layout so it looks good on mobile.
+- Fix sizing issue of the entry box.

 ## Credits